akhamar/orange-xgs-pon/20_fs_onu.md

 The ONU FS (XGS-ONU-25-20NI) has a limit of 17 mappable VLANs on the bridge.
 This can therefore pose a problem in the case where the OLT goes back a quantity greater than 17 VLANs mapping.

-This UN can be found here: https://www.fs.com/fr/products/185594.html
+This UN can be found [here](https://www.fs.com/fr/products/185594.html)

-A set of sources on the ONU can be found here: https://hack-gpon.org/xgs/ont-fs-XGS-ONU-25-20NI/
+A set of sources on the ONU can be found [here](https://hack-gpon.org/xgs/ont-fs-XGS-ONU-25-20NI/)

 This is not a tutorial on how to make a DHCP request with prio 6 on VLAN832.
 The information is here only to configure an ONU so that it can receive traffic from the OLT and transmit.